-Proposals are invited for sessions at International Data Week’s SciDataCon 2021: Data to Improve our World.
+Proposals are invited for sessions at International Data Week’s SciDataCon 2022: Data to Improve our World.
+The EXTENDED deadline for proposals is 23:59 UTC on 28 February 2022.
+There will be no further extensions.

-The overarching theme of IDW 2021 and SciDataCon is Data to Improve our World.
+The overarching theme of International Data Week and SciDataCon 2022 is Data to Improve our World.
 In our post-pandemic future, humanity has an opportunity and obligation to address major challenges, including climate change, sustainable development, and disaster risk reduction.
 The digital revolution and the ‘Fourth Industrial Revolution’, the methods and practices of Open Science, and of FAIR data and services, give humanity the tools to do so.
 Embracing these possibilities requires engagement with society, rigorous research methods, and good practice in data science and data stewardship.
 The theme Data to Improve our World explores the nexus of these issues.

 - Data to Improve our World: The role of data to address global challenges